 Every effort shall be made to resolve a grievance through discussion between the employee, and/or the employee's designated representative, and the employee's immediate supervisor.
 If, after such discussion, the employee does not feel the grievance has been satisfactorily resolved, the employee shall have the right to discuss the matter with the supervisor's superior within the department.
 The informal grievance process shall be commenced not later than twenty (20) calendar days after the employee/ASSOCIATION knew or reasonably should have known of the occurrence which is the subject of the grievance.
-Failure to timely initiate the grievance procedure, and to meet with the supervisor's superior not later than twenty (20) calendar days after being advised of the supervisor's decision, shall be a bar to further processing of the grievance.
+Failure to timely initiate the grievance procedure, and to meet with the supervisor's decision, shall be a bar to further processing of the grievance.